Boost Growing Confidence with Fun Kids Step Stools

 The Build I Do Most Often

 The whole thing goes together with glue and pocket screws.
-Are pocket screws optimal?
-No. But they are fast and strong, and nobody is examining the bottom of a step stool for dovetails.
-I am building for a baby shower, not a museum.
+Are pocket screws the optimal joint?
+No. But they are fast and strong, and nobody is flipping over a step stool to inspect it for dovetails.
+I am building for a baby shower, not a furniture gallery.

 Finish Options That Actually Work